Learning online requires effective time management, communication skills, and being comfortable around technology.

 - Have a back-up plan if technology issues can’t be resolved quickly.

 - Take responsibility for their own learning and ask questions when they don’t understand something.

-- Are willing to invest time and dedication necessary to complete their program of study.
+- Are willing to invest the time and dedication necessary to complete their program of study.

 - Are able to complete what they start—don’t procrastinate.

-- Possess the appropriate reading and writing skills for college level courses.
+- Are at the appropriate reading and writing skills for the college-level course.

-- Believe that high quality education can take place outside the traditional classroom, and don’t require daily one-on-one with their instructors.
+- Believe that high-quality education can take place outside the traditional classroom, and do not require daily one-on-one with their instructors.

 Useful tips for succeeding as an online college student.

 - Create your BC NetID Account, which includes a college email address.

 - Check this email often, all college communications will be sent to this email, including your registration date and time each quarter and information on course evaluations.